Search

 ‘An illustration of the power of individual stories’

 On 27 September, a gathering at the University’s Cho Yiu Hall officially celebrated the opening of this long-gestating exhibition.
-Among the guests was the government’s Permanent Secretary for Education, Michelle Li Mei-sheung, and CUHK Vice-Chancellor and President Professor Rocky S. Tuan.
-Also in attendance was Dr Huang Shansong, the son of one of the soldiers who took part in Operation Neptune, whose photo albums were prominently displayed in the collection.
+Among the guests were the government’s Permanent Secretary for Education, Michelle Li Mei-sheung, and CUHK Vice-Chancellor and President Professor Rocky S. Tuan.
+Also in attendance was Huang Shansong, the son of one of the officers who took part in the liberation of France, whose photo albums were prominently displayed in the collection.

 Professor Tuan welcomed all the guests to the ceremony, and said: “We honour the sacrifices of these unsung heroes and celebrate the spirit of unity and resilience among the Allied nations during times of crisis.
 This enduring spirit of international collaboration remains essential as we tackle global challenges together today.”
 CUHK Librarian Benjamin Meunier concurred, and stated his hope that the stories of these forgotten soldiers would inspire the audience to work towards a better future.